rancher/docs/content/rancher/v2.x/en/tools/notifiers-and-alerts/_index.md

 #### Managing Project Alerts

 To manage project alerts, browse to the project that alerts you want to manage.
 Then select **Tools > Alerts**.
+In versions prior to v2.2.0, you can choose **Resources > Alerts**.
 You can:

 - Deactivate/Reactive alerts
 - Edit alert settings